-Dale is responsible for governance, risk management, and compliance for Peoplecare and its customer insurers.
-Dale also undertakes the role of Chief Risk Officer as part of APRA requirements.
+Brett is responsible for leading the governance, risk management, and compliance functions for Peoplecare and its customer insurers.
+Brett oversees the effective implementation of Peoplecare's risk management framework whilst also working to create an effective risk culture within the organisation.